OAuth App Ownership: How to Avoid Vendor Lock-In When Choosing a Unified API Provider

 Sample language to propose:

-"Following termination or expiration of this Agreement, Vendor shall maintain Customer's data in an accessible and exportable format for a period of [60] days.
-Upon expiration of this transition period, Vendor shall permanently delete all Customer data and provide written certification of deletion within [10] business days."
+"Following termination or expiration of this Agreement, Vendor shall maintain Customer's data in an accessible and exportable format, with full read and export API access, for a period of [60] days (the "Transition Period").
+Vendor shall not degrade, throttle, or restrict Customer's access during the Transition Period.
+Upon expiration of the Transition Period, Vendor shall permanently delete all Customer data, including all backups and derivative copies, and provide written certification of deletion within [10] business days."

 Anti-Deprecation of BYO OAuth Support